The White Lake Fen

 The White Lake Fen, which is a special type of wetland, has been designated an Area of Natural and Scientific

 Interest and a Provincially Significant Wetland.
 This fen is home to the rare Bogbean Buckmoth which is and Endangered Species

 found in one other location in Canada.
 For more information on the Bogbean Buckmoth, please click on the photo below of

 Below are exerps from referenced web documents on the White Lake Fen which include literature references and lists

 of some of the plant and animal life found there.
 Click on the highlighted words for links to press releases [1

-to the White Lake Fen and a listing of common plants of Lanark County Ontario.
+to the White Lake Fen and a listing of all of the plants of Lanark County, Ontario.

 White Lake Fen

 The White Lake fen is a small wetland on the shore of White Lake in Lanark County, Ontario in Canada.

 It has been designated both an Area of Natural and Scientific Interest and a Provincially Significant Wetland; it is also